 - 2.1 Members are recommended to: - a.
-Approve the 2021/22 Treasury Management and Annual Investment Strategy; - b.
-Approve the Treasury & Prudential Indicators for 2021/22; and - c.
+Approve the 2023/24 Treasury Management and Annual Investment Strategy, and the treasury & prudential indicators set out in this report; - b.
+Approve the Treasury Management Policy Statement attached at Appendix B; - c.
+Approve the Treasury Management Practices attached at Appendix C; and - d.
 Approve the Minimum Revenue Provision statement as set out in this report.